OfficeDev/teams-toolkit-samples/share-now/README.md

 ![Share Now](images/shareNow.gif)

+## This sample illustrates
+- How to build frontend hosting on Azure for your tab app.
+- How to build backend hosting on Azure for your tab app.
+- How to build message extension bot on Azure for your app.
+- How to connect to Azure SQL DB and how to do CRUD operations in DB.

 ## Prerequisite
 - [Node.js](https://nodejs.org/), supported versions: 14, 16, 18 (preview)
 - A Microsoft 365 account.
 If you do not have Microsoft 365 account, apply one from [Microsoft 365 developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
 - Latest [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) or [TeamsFx CLI](https://aka.ms/teamsfx-cli)
 - An [Azure subscription](https://azure.microsoft.com/en-us/free/)

-## What you will learn in this sample
-- How to build frontend hosting on Azure for your tab app.
-- How to build backend hosting on Azure for your tab app.
-- How to build message extension bot on Azure for your app.
-- How to connect to Azure SQL DB and how to do CRUD operations in DB.

-## Try the Sample
+## Minimal path to awesome
+### Deploy the app to Azure
 >Here are the instructions to run the sample in **Visual Studio Code**.
 You can also try to run the app using TeamsFx CLI tool, refer to [Try the Sample with TeamsFx CLI](cli.md)
 1. Clone the repo to your local workspace or directly download the source code.
 1. Download [Visual Studio Code](https://code.visualstudio.com) and install 'Teams Toolkit' extension.